Observational Tests of Regular Black Holes with Scalar Hair and their Stability

 and for vanishing mass $m$, we obtain a pure Minkowski spacetime, i.e. $b(r)=1$, hence $m$ is a genuine and independent scale of the solution.
 The horizon is obtained by solving $b(r)=0$, however, we cannot analytically solve this equation.
 Near the origin $b(r)$ behaves as

 where the dominant term is the constant term.
-For $b(r)$ to have a root in the region $0 \le r < \infty$, the constant term must be negative, since the term $\mathcal{O}(r)$ is positive.
+For $b(r)$ to have a root in the region $0 \le r < \infty$, the constant term must be non-positive, since the term $\mathcal{O}(r)$ is non-negative.
 Hence, the scalar charge $A$ provides a bound for the mass $m$ of the black hole and the existence of a horizon